kamora/PHPCodeGuide/PHPStyleGuide.md

 * MUST be followed by a blank line
 * MUST import a single namespace per declaration
-* SHOULD use leading backslash characters
+* SHOULD use leading backslashes

 #### &#10006; Incorrect